- Over 35,000 books, materials and resources available for patrons’ use

-- A part of 30-member Missouri Evergreen consortium (missourievergreen.org) to offer interlibrary loan for patrons with room to grow with more libraries jumping on the band wagon.
+- A part of 56-member (and growing) Missouri Evergreen consortium (missourievergreen.org) to offer interlibrary loan for patrons with room to grow with more libraries jumping on the band wagon.
 Missouri Evergreen has small, rural, mid-sized libraries amongst its membership, along with regional library systems offering resource sharing.
 Interlibrary loans are still available from Kansas City Public Library and Mid Continent Library branches as well.

-- Twice a week courier stops for free delivery and return of interlibrary loans.
+- Two times a week courier stops for free delivery and return of interlibrary loans.

-- 10 Patron accessible computers for internet connectivity or word processing
+- 12 Patron accessible computers for internet connectivity or word processing.

 - Video Conferencing hosting and receiving site for group trainings or workshops.
 The Missouri State Library and Grand River Library Consortium hold trainings/workshops for library personnel in our facility.